lukebussey/foundationify/README.md

 Requires Bower and Grunt.

-Run `grunt` to build.
+Run `grunt build` to build.
 The dist directory will contain the built theme.

 Curent Status
 -------------